 Reading Lab 8 provides Tier III instruction as part of the District's Response to Intervention (RTI) plan and is designed for students who require focused intensive instruction in smaller classes in order to improve their literacy skills.
 Placement in the course is determined by multiple factors, including the NYS ELA 7 Exam and teachers' assessments of students' classroom performance, but strong emphasis is also placed on student's seventh-grade NWEA: Measures of Academic Performance (MAP) Reading Growth scores.
-The continued improvement of language fluency, vocabulary development, and reading comprehension skills are key components of the course.
+The continued improvement of language fluency, vocabulary development, and reading comprehension skills are key components of the course with the goal of reaching grade-level proficiency.